|Salary:||£34,980 to £44,263 per annum, with potential progression once in post to £46,974|

 Full time starting salary is normally in the range £34,980 to £44,263 with potential progression once in post to £46,974

-To download the full job description and details of this position and submit an electronic application online please click on the 'Apply' button above or visit our careers website.
+To download the full job description and details of this position and submit an electronic application online please click on the 'Apply' button above.

 Valuing excellence, sustaining investment